MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 To function as a web app, your bot needs to create a web service, bot adapter, and bot object.

 For most bots, you would also create storage layer and memory management objects for the bot.
-However, the echo bot does not need to persist state between turns.
+However, the echo bot doesn't need to persist state between turns.
 And for some bots, you may need to create other objects that the bot object or adapter will require.

 ### [C#](#tab/csharp)